inveniosoftware/invenio/docs/developers/git-workflow.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our pull-on-demand collaboration model enables us to have a *clean*
-development version of Invenio - there are not anymore problems with
+development version of Invenio - there are no problems anymore with
 the CVS HEAD being broken because people were committing things before
 checking etc.

-The price for the inherent review process in the pull-on-demand
+The price we pay for the inherent review process in the pull-on-demand
 collaboration model is a certain time delay before the code becomes
 published and visible.
 It is normal for John and Erika to have many
 branches sitting around, waiting for Joe to integrate them.
 The
-integration delay can very depending on the complexity of the branch.
+integration delay can vary depending on the complexity of the branch.

 E.g. it helps to check in advance the list of frequent remarks
 mentioned in the section R3 above.

 E.g. it helps to provide test cases for every bigger commit.
-(Especially for deep changes that may affect lots of the codebase, not
+(Especially for deep changes that may affect a lot of the codebase, not
 mentioning changes affecting inter-module relationships.)

-E.g. if does not help if a branch combines several different features
+E.g. it does not help if a branch combines several different features
 together.
 We should not mix feature A and feature B together in the
 same commit and/or branch that implements some new feature C.  It is
 always better to separate different features into different topical